tlienart/layout-tester/syntax/code.md

 \tip{
   If all your code blocks are fast-running, you can ignore the `indep` trick.
-  However if a block takes time to run, and you know that it is independent in the sense mentioned above, marking it explicitly will help make page reloads faster.
+  However if a block takes time to run, and you know that it is independent in the sense mentioned above, marking it explicitly as such will help make page reloads faster.
 }

 ## Understanding how things work

 Each page can be seen as one "notebook".
-All executed code blocks on the page are executed in one sandbox module attached to that page and **share the same scope**.
+All executed code blocks on the page are executed in one sandbox module attached to that page, and **share the same scope** (like a notebook).
 That sandbox module also loads the content of `utils.jl` as a `Utils` module and so all objects defined there can be accessed in any code block via `Utils.$name` (see also [the page on Utils](/syntax/utils/)).